sertit/eosets/README.md

 This library aims to implement several processes, such as:
 - pansharpening for multi-product data such as DIMAP (one product is PAN, the other MS)
-- constructing pre/post distaster sets
+- constructing pre/post disaster sets
 - constructing common grids between products on which to work
-- managing inSAR preprocessing...
+- coregistring products